 On May 16, Xerox officially announced that its Board of Directors had appointed Visentin as chief executive officer and that Visentin was elected vice chairman of the Board of Directors.
 Keith Cozza was elected chairman of the Board of Directors.
 Xerox also announced that it will hold its 2018 Annual Meeting of Shareholders on July 31, 2018.
 Read the full release here.

 On May 18, during its earnings briefing, Fujifilm COO Kenji Sukeno said the firm planned to file a damages lawsuit as soon as possible.
+It took another month to do so, setting into motion the latest chain of events.

 We will continue to update this story as warranted; bookmark this link for the latest.